Benefit Cost Scenarios

 After Sam reaches the out-of-pocket maximum, all eligible, in-network costs are covered.

-Sam spends more up front for services and has a higher deductible, but pays less per paycheck (compared to the HMO plan).
-Blue Cross contributes more to Sam’s HSA (compared to the HMO’s HRA), and any money left over at the end of the plan year is rolled over into the next year, with potential growth from interest or reinvestment.
+- Blue Cross contributes more to Sam’s HSA, compared to the HMO’s HRA.
+Plus, any unused money left over at the end of the plan year is rolled over into the next year, with potential growth from interest or reinvestment.

 An HMO Plan in Action